Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 Xiù's breath caught in her throat and her hand stopped an inch from the screen door's handle.

 "Isn’t that what a crush means?"
 Allison asked.
-"She’s gorgeous, I like her a lot… Hell, I *flirt* with her, and she’s flirted back and, and my heart just starts going ba-bam, ba-bam.
+"She’s gorgeous, I like her a lot...
+Hell, I *flirt* with her, and she’s flirted back and, and my heart just starts going ba-bam, ba-bam.
 I’ve got a huge crush on her.
 Isn’t that what *you* meant when you said you’ve got a crush on her too?"

-"Well… yeah.
+"Well... yeah.
 But I mean... aren't you straight?"
 Julian asked.
 Neither he nor Allison had noticed Xiù moving around in the house.

 "Hey, if *you're* surprised, imagine how ***I*** feel!"
 Allison laughed, a touch desperately, and ran a hand through her hair before shrugging.
 "But there it is.
-I… yeah."
+I... yeah."

 Very carefully, Xiù stepped back from the screen door and listened, not daring to make a noise.

 Allison seemed to gather her thoughts.
 "I’m kinda the jealous type.
 You know?
-Like, I guard what’s mine, and that includes… well, you.
+Like, I guard what’s mine, and that includes... well, you.
 But I kinda shared you with her, didn’t I?"

 "Only *‘kinda’?* You enjoyed it."
 Julian observed.
 "You had a great time!
 Right?"